CiscoDevNet/sastre/README.md

 ### Selectively attach/detach devices to/from templates

-The attach and detach tasks expose a number of knobs to select templates and devices to include:
+The attach and detach tasks expose a number of knobs to select templates and devices to be included:
-- Templates regular expression selecting templates to attach.
+- Templates regular expression, selecting templates to attach.
 Match on template name.
-- Devices regular expression selecting devices to attach.
+- Devices regular expression, selecting devices to attach.
 Match on device name.
-- Reachable state
+- Reachability state
 - Site-ID
 - System-IP

-When multiple filters are provided, the result is an AND of all filters provided.
-Dry-run can be used to verify the filters used.
+When multiple filters are defined, the result is an AND of all filters.
+Dry-run can be used to validate the expected outcome.

 The number of devices to include per attach/detach request (to vManage) can be defined with the --batch option.